lemlag/startup/notes.md

 Tags are the elements that are used for structure in HTML to delineate elements.
 There are many different ways to use them, and many different levels.
 ### Attributes
 Elements can have different attributes.
 For example, the img element has width and height attributes, along with src and alt.
+### Simon
+deployFiles.sh provides a method to delete previous instances and deploy the current instance of the code onto the web server The links help the page navigate well.